-On the services aspect, the property management continues to make progress by providing personalised service to our tenants promptly and by listening attentively to our tenants.
-At the same time, we have performed several facility renewal and improvement projects which upgrade the mechanical and electrical equipment of this building to keep us in good shape.
-We are also in the process of renovating our common corridors and washrooms which enhance the experience of workplace environment.
+On the services aspect, the property management continues to make progress by providing personalized service to our tenants promptly and by listening attentively to our tenants.
+We have performed several facility renewal and improvement projects which upgrade the mechanical and electrical equipment of this building to keep us in good shape.
+We have also renovated our common corridors and washrooms which enhanced the experience of the workplace environment.
+The staff cafeteria and Japanese cuisine in the basement have also continued to support and uplift the corporate image of Bund Center, offering tenants a wide variety of affordable and convenient food options.